porkloin/rbspace-frontend/content/blog/2018/08/debugging-drupal-applications-in-neo-vim-with-vdebug/index.md

 ---
-title: "Debugging Drupal Applications in (Neo)Vim with VDebug"
+title: 'Debugging Drupal Applications in (Neo)Vim with VDebug'
-date: "2018-08-30T23:00:20.000Z"
+date: '2018-08-30T23:00:20.000Z'
-description: "Debugging Drupal Applications in (Neo)Vim with VDebug"
+description: 'Debugging Drupal Applications in (Neo)Vim with VDebug'
 featuredImage: ../../../images/code.png
+published: true
 ---

 PHPStorm is great, but I don't think I'm alone in the belief that it's a little bit of a memory hog.
 For the longest time, I've split my development time between Vim (well, NeoVim, but that's a whole different story) and PHPStorm.
 Whenever I needed to do heavy debugging work I'd drudge up PHPStorm and fire up the debugger.